cfpb/design-system/docs/components/e-mail-signup-forms.md

           * On Browse pages, when email signups are not a primary user goal, and the prefooter/end of page content has no other CTAs to compete with the email signup, use the standard prefooter email signup.
         variation_name: Inset email sign up
     variation_group_name: Types
-use_cases: >-
+    variation_group_description: >-
-  Email sign ups allow users to stay engaged on a specific topic or content type produced by the Bureau.
       Different page types will be connected to the corresponding GovDelivery list based on the page topic (i.e. HMDA) or page type (i.e. blog).

       This pattern also includes a link to our privacy statement and a an optional call to action to subscribe to an RSS feed.
+use_cases: ""
 content_guidelines: >-
   * Use standard slug text: “Email updates”